Cerebellum-Network/docs.cere.network/tools/cere-explorer/prepare-a-browser-to-work-with-cere-explorer.md

 ## Safari

-1. Safari does not support connect to the local Node by websocket ws.
-At the same time, it can be used to connect to any Node by wss.
+1. Safari does not support connection to the local Node via websocket ws.
+However, it can be used to connect to any Node via wss.